isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Why not just require all owning pointers to be "smart pointers"?
-That would sometimes require non-trivial code changes and may affect ABIs.
+That would sometimes require non-trivial code changes and might affect ABIs.

 ##### Enforcement